I specialize in the value of your jewelry.

 What if I’m not sure about insuring my jewelry?

-I suggest that you start with an oral appraisal to determine whether your items are worth more or less than a certain amount.
-Then, you can decide if they’re already covered under your homeowner’s policy or if you should cover them with a separate policy.
+I suggest starting with an oral appraisal to see if your items are worth more than the minimum amount you decide to insure.
+Then, you will know if they’re already covered under your homeowner’s policy or if you should cover them with a separate policy.

 How long do you have to keep my jewelry for a written appraisal?